formester/formester-site/content/blog/best-survey-questions.md

         }]
       }
 ---
-If you want to accelerate your business, you must understand the nerves of your customers.
+If you want us to accelerate your business, you must understand the nerves of your customers.
 The Survey plays a vital role here.

 Surveys can be used to determine respondents' perspectives and experiences.
 With analytical data, an accurate survey can provide a blueprint for how to proceed to achieve the goal.
 This analytical data, which represents the behaviour and opinions of the surveyed census, aids in the development of important strategies.